clulab/processors/docs/processors.md

 // everything else stays the same
 ```

-Note that our processor has slightly different components.
-For example, our named entity recognizer currently includes only named entities, e.g., LOCATION, PERSON, and ORGANIZATION, and does not include numeric ones.
-On the other hand, `CluProcessor` includes a semantic role labeling component, which is missing from the CoreNLP processors.
+Note that our processor has slightly different components. `CluProcessor` does not include coreference resolution, but it includes a semantic role labeling component, which is missing from the CoreNLP processors.

 Also note that because `CluProcessor` relies on DyNet, you will have to initialize DyNet first, as shown in the code.
 The default initialization parameters should work in most cases, but, if you want to increase the memory that is initially allocated to DyNet, you can pass these values to the `initializeDyNet` method, e.g.: